aridjayarecipes/cutesrecipes.web.app/content/post/2355-easiest-way-to-prepare-speedy-lamb-tagine.md

 1. Eat

 Full of rich spices, this slow-cook dish is best served with couscous.
 This lamb tagine gets its vibrancy from spices like cinnamon, cumin, turmeric, and cardamom.
-You don&#39;t need a tagine, a conical earthenware pot typically from Morocco, to make this warming, fragrant.
+You don't need a tagine, a conical earthenware pot typically from Morocco, to make this warming, fragrant.
 A tagine is a slow-cooking stew and this lamb stew recipe gets its Moroccan flavor from a blend of aromatic spices such as turmeric, cumin,ginger, cardamom and cinnamon.
 This fruity Moroccan Lamb Tagine is easy to make in your Instant Pot, slow cooker or stovetop.

 So that's going to wrap it up with this special food lamb tagine recipe.
 Thanks so much for reading.
 I'm sure that you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!